 Disconnect and final touch-ups

-When your cleaning process is done, and you feel your swimming pool all-new, it is time to disconnect the vacuum head, hose, and all the other parts that you have assembled.
-Do not forget to clear out the skimmer from the bottom.
-Besides, if you made changes to the vacuum filter settings, change it back to the default.
+When your cleaning process is complete and your pool feels like new, it’s time to separate the vacuum head, hose, and all the other parts you put together.
+Don’t forget to clean the bottom of the skimmer.
+Also, if you have made any changes to the vacuum filter settings, reset them to default settings.

 For your mind satisfaction, give your pool a quick final cleaning touch-up.
 Attach a scrub brush to the telescopic pole and give the floor and walls a relaxed scrubbing.

 - How often should I clean my pool?